How to Ferment Vegetables at Home: Complete Beginner's Guide

 Important: When calculating salt percentage from total weight (vegetables + water), you're determining salt content of your entire batch, not just brine strength.

 This range isn't arbitrary—it's based on decades of food science research.
-Studies show that salt concentrations below 2% may allow pathogenic bacteria to compete with beneficial lactic acid bacteria, while concentrations above 5% can inhibit fermentation entirely.³ As the FDA notes in their guidelines on acidified foods, "Proper salt concentration is critical for creating an environment where lactic acid bacteria thrive while potential pathogens are suppressed."⁴
+Studies show that salt concentrations below 2% may allow pathogenic bacteria to compete with beneficial lactic acid bacteria, while concentrations above 5% can inhibit fermentation entirely.

 Tip: Invest in a small digital kitchen scale.
 It's not nerdy—it's the simplest way to guarantee consistency and safety.